 Summary

-Mrs. McGinty ran a maid service, what Christie calls a "charwoman" where she cleans wealthy people's houses.
-She was fond of looking at the photos in the Sunday Comet newspaper and one week read a story commenting on two local women who ran into problems 20 years previously and had to leave the area because of the scandal.
+Mrs. McGinty is a cleaning woman, what Christie calls a "charwoman" where she cleans wealthy people's houses.
+She was fond of looking at the photos in the Sunday Comet newspaper and one week read a story commenting on two local women who ran into problems 30 years previously and had to leave the area because of the scandal.

 Mrs. McGinty recognized one of the photos from one of her houses and began talking about it when she was doing her regular rounds.
 One of the people who overheard her was going to be implicated in the scandal if it was all brought up again, and so murdered Mrs. McGinty to keep her from talking.